anthonywchen/mocha-leaderboard/README.md

 You will also need to pull the MOCHA repository [here](https://github.com/anthonywchen/mocha) into the root of this repository.

 ### Evaluation
+Read more about the evaluation script used in the leaderboard as well as how to run the evaluation script on validation data [here](evaluator/).

 We use AI2's [Beaker](https://beaker.org) for running the evaluator.
 This requires three things: